kdave/btrfs-progs/Documentation/Feature-by-version.rst

         in block groups, assuming that file size and life time is correlated, in particular this may help during balance.
-The stats about the number of used classes per block group type is exported in '/sys/fs/btrfs/FSID/allocation/\*/size_classes'.
+The stats about the number of used classes per block group type is exported in :file:`/sys/fs/btrfs/FSID/allocation/\*/size_classes`.

 6.3 - in DEV_INFO ioctl export per-device FSID
-        A seeding device could have a different FSID, available in syfs and now available via DEV_INFO ioctl.
+        A seeding device could have a different FSID, available in sysfs and now available via DEV_INFO ioctl.

 6.3 - send utimes cache, reduced stream size
-        Utimes for directories are emitted into the send steram only when finalizing the directory, the cache also gains significant speedups (up to 10x).
+        Utimes for directories are emitted into the send stream only when finalizing the directory, the cache also gains significant speedups (up to 10x).